 A study by Ahrefs found that pages ranking in Google’s top 10 results are, on average, at least two years old.
 Showing your client statistics like this can help them understand that SEO takes time.
 Source

 A timeline is one good way to measure progress for your client.
 Create a six-month or twelve-month plan for what you’re going to do to improve the end client’s rankings.
-Build plenty of measurable, achievable goals and milestones into your plan, and set up a transparent reporting system where your client can check up on your progress.
+Build plenty of measurable, achievable goals and milestones into your plan, and set up a transparent reporting system where your client can check up on your progress using a white-labeled SEO report.
 That way, they’ll be able to see what you’re doing, even if there are no visible changes yet.

 Remember: You’re Building Long-Term Relationships